LaunchCodeEducation/web-fundamentals/studios/flicklist/8/README.md

 1. **Fix the Index handler**.
 When the user visits the home page, she still sees *everybody's* unwatched movies.
 Fix it so that she only sees her own movies.
 Instead of a SQL query, you will need to use ORM methods like `filter_by`.
 For an example to reference, look at what we did during Walkthrough in `MovieRatings.get` or visit [the docs for SQLAlchemy](https://www.sqlalchemy.org/), the ORM we are using for this project.

 2. **Implement a "recently watched movies" page**.
 This will be a new page at `/recently-watched` where users can see a list of "trending" movies.
 Your goal will be to implement this so that it is the same for everyone, showing the most recently watched movies by *any* user.
 Make a new method `RecentlyWatchedMovies` along with a new route and template.
 Use your Jinja ninja skills to show the list of movies.
+Don't forget to add a link so user's know how to find the page.
 Each list item should look something like this:

     > <strong>Jesse</strong> watched <strong>The Big Green</strong> and gave it a rating of <strong>*****</strong> stars.